blend2d/blend2d/CONTRIBUTING.md

 Exceptions and RTTI are never used by Blend2D.
 In general every public function is marked `noexcept` (or `BL_NOEXCEPT_C` for C API) that should guarantee that the compiler won't emit unwind tables even when C++ exceptions are enabled at build time.
 Blend2D users can use exceptions in their code, but Blend2D would never throw them.

-* Use error for error handling and propagation
+* Use error codes for error handling and propagation
 * Use `BLResult` as a return value in functions that can fail

-Every function that can fail must return this value.
+Every function that can fail must return `BLResult`.
 Use `BL_PROPAGATE(expression)` to return on failure, but be careful and check how it's used first.

 #### Default Constructed State

   * Always offer a defined default constructed state.

 Default constructed state guarantees that no dynamic memory is allocated when creating a default constructed instance.
-Only initialization like `create()` or `begin()` would allocate memory.
-Use `.reset()` to set the state of any class back to its default constructed state.
+Only initialization like `create()` or `begin()` and using setters would turn default initialized instance into an instance that uses dynamically allocated memory.
+Use `.reset()` to set the state of any class back to its default constructed state and to release all resources it holds.

 ### Coding Conventions